 Insurance Segment Underwriting Results - Our Insurance segment generated underwriting income of \$7.0 million in the second quarter of 2010, compared to \$1.3 million in the second quarter of 2009.
 In the second quarter of 2010, our Insurance segment generated a net claims and claim expense ratio of 62.9%, an underwriting expense ratio of 30.8% and a combined ratio of 93.7%, compared to 70.8%, 28.4% and 99.2%, respectively, in the second quarter of 2009.
 The increase in underwriting income and decrease in our combined ratio was due primarily to a \$37.4 million decrease in net claims and claim expenses and a \$12.5 million decrease in acquisition expenses in the second quarter of 2010.
 The decrease in net claims and claim expenses was principally driven by a reduction of losses in our crop insurance line of business in the second quarter of 2010, compared to the second quarter of 2009.
-The decrease in acquisition expenses in the second quarter of 2010, compared with the second quarter of 2009, was primarily related to the \$67.7 million increase in ceded premiums written during the second quarter of 2010, which resulted in additional ceding commissions offsetting gross acquisition expenses, combined with the increase in the amount of crop insurance as a relative proportion of the Insurance segment segment segment experienced \$5.0 million of favorable development on prior year reserves in the second quarter of 2010 compared to \$9.9 million of favorable development in the second quarter of 2009, primarily as a result of better than expected reported claims activity.
+The decrease in acquisition expenses in the second quarter of 2010, compared with the second quarter of 2010, was primarily related to the \$67.7 million increase in ceded premiums written during the second quarter of 2010, which resulted in additional ceding commissions offsetting gross acquisition expenses, combined with the increase in the amount of crop insurance as a relative proportion of the Insurance segment's gross premiums written, as crop insurance generally has a lower acquisition expense ratio than other lines of business within the Insurance segment.
+Our Insurance segment experienced \$5.0 million of favorable development on prior year reserves in the second quarter of 2010 compared to \$9.9 million of favorable development in the second quarter of 2009, primarily as a result of better than expected reported claims activity.